 The HCP identifies the following topics as priorities at the two-year check.

 This focuses on the prevention of obesity and on nutrition and active play.
-Nearly a third of children aged 2-15 years are obese currently, leading to huge potential health and economic costs later in life.
+Nearly a third of children in year 6 are currently overweight or obese, leading to huge potential health and economic costs later in life.
 The two-year review is an excellent opportunity to discuss and establish lifelong healthy eating habits and encourage physical activity.
 This should be within the context of the whole family's eating and activity patterns.
 Parents and siblings are role models, and meals should ideally be taken within the family group.
 Specific information and advice about a healthy balanced diet should be shared and should be culturally appropriate and relevant.
 Vitamin drops containing vitamins A, C and D should be given to all children up to the age of 5 years.